-John Lennon: His Life in Pictures on His 79th Birthday
+John Lennon: His Life in Pictures on What Would Have Been His 80th Birthday

 Click the image above to view the photo gallery.
 (Photo by Rowland Scherman/Getty Images)